r15i/obsidian-vault/Internet/cheat sheet lab/CheatSheet Lab.md

 ## Share stuff between the host and the devices
-- /shared directory inside a device directly points to the /shared inside the lab
+- /shared directory inside a device directly points to the /shared inside the lab (useful for dumps)

+## Open explorer from termina
+xdg-open path tho open

 [[Kathara Physical setup(Phy level)]]
 [[Network setup(Logical part)]]